Cochin International Airport: Runway

-Cochin International Airport has one 3,445m long runway oriented as 27/09, which can handle Code E planes.
+Cochin International Airport has one 3,445-metre-long runway oriented as 27/09, which can handle Code E planes.
 It has a full-length parallel taxiway of 3445 m.
 The 807 × 125 m apron comprising 16 stands can accommodate five wide-bodied and eight-narrow bodied aircraft.
 The runway is spread over the panchayat areas of Nedumbassery, Sreemoolanagaram and Kanjoor.

 Cochin Airport has one helipad for dedicated use of helicopters, meant for air-taxi purposes.
-Plans for constructing a heliport are underway..
+Plans for constructing a heliport are underway.

-MRO hanger
+MRO hangar

-Cochin International Aviation Services ltd (CIASL), a wholly owned subsidiary of CIAL operates Two Narrow Body Hangars at Kochi Airport.
-A new Large MRO facility is planned to be built by June 2026 along with large covered parking areas for planes.
+Cochin International Aviation Services Ltd. (CIASL), a wholly owned subsidiary of CIAL, operates two narrow body hangars at Kochi Airport.
+A new large MRO facility is planned to be built by June 2026 along with large covered parking areas for planes.